rhyslwells/Data-Archive/content/standardised/Model Selection.md

 Common approaches for model selection include:
 - [[GridSeachCv]] and [[Random Search]] for hyperparameter tuning.
-- [[Cross validation]] to ensure robustness by evaluating model performance on different subsets of the data.
+- [[Cross Validation]] to ensure robustness by evaluating model performance on different subsets of the data.
 - Bayesian Optimization, which can be used to efficiently search the hyperparameter space.